cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 # Counterfeit Jasper

 MS Fr.
 640 contains just one entry about jasper, early in the manuscript, on fol.10r.
-Under an entry entitled “Counterfeit jasper”, the author-practitioner instructs:
+Under an entry entitled “Counterfeit jasper,” the author-practitioner instructs:

 > Take horn from which one makes lanterns, quite thin, & underneath make